Cardiac Sonography

 • A minimum of an Associate’s degree is required.

-• Medical Terminology (2 College credits)
+• Medical Terminology ( at least 2 College credits)

 • Two letters of reference (No family allowed)